ddimatos/ansible-documentation/docs/docsite/rst/os_guide/intro_zos.rst

     The default Z shell (/bin/sh) will return output in EBCDIC, but the LE variables will convert that stream and make output look sensible on the Ansible side.
     However, some command line programs may return output in UTF-8 and not tag the pipe, in this case, the autoconversion may assume output is in EBCDIC and attempt to convert it.
-    The command module allows for piped commands, try piping the output through a call to iconv.
+    The ansible.builtin.command module allows for piped commands, try piping the output through a call to iconv.

     .. code-block:: yaml